 Perhaps I'm at that age, but I've noticed more of them cropping up on social media: photos of toddlers sleeping in weird places, with their Garanimals-clad bodies in anatomically confusing arrangements.
 On my facebook feed, there's a little boy folded in half like a dollar bill, a costume-bin princess casually napping on a bookshelf and all sorts of children planking in piles of toys and books.
 It’s a cute meme.
-But more than anything, it reminds me that I once knew sleeping as a purely physical act.
-When little kids need to recharge, they flop down wherever and drift off, drool-side up.
+But more than anything, it reminds me that I once knew sleep as a purely physical act.
+When little kids need to recharge, they flop down wherever they are and drift off, drool-side up.
 I did it too, and even through college, I passed between the waking and sleeping worlds with only occasional interference from my mind.

 Then, I graduated and settled into a groove somewhere between endless summer and unemployment.
 I looked for jobs, went to the gym, got reacquainted with my good friend network television and fiddled with LSAT prep.
 But, in the process of keeping myself busy, I discovered the difference between having purpose and doing stuff for the sake of demarcating daytime hours.
 For the first time in a long time, I wasn’t waiting out the start of a new semester — I wasn’t waiting out the start of anything in particular.
 The inertia got to me.
 And, over that summer, I went from an optimistic post-grad to anxiety in neon leisure shorts.

 The panic and why-me woes left me alone during the day.
 But then, I’d trade in my neon shorts for floral boxers, climb into bed and feel invigorated by worry.
 Falling asleep became something else I couldn't do.
 So I'd lie there, and indulge my paranoia in an adult-ified version of my childhood bedroom, where a queen bed with swiss-dot linens and wrought iron posts had replaced a twin bed outfitted in powder-blue everything.